simonplend/workshop-node-validation-essentials/README.md

 - This project in your code editor.
 - A terminal window for running commands.

+In the terminal window, `cd` into the `workshop` directory in this project.

+You're now ready for the workshop! 🙌

 ## License

 Licensed under [MIT License](./LICENSE.md).